gcallah/hambone/chaps/chap2.md

 "I never doubted it."

-"Then you know I didn't treat this as no game of craps or gin rummy.
+"Then you know I don't treat this as no game of craps or gin rummy.
 I ain't playing bunco here!"

 Gertie made a face like she had just bit into a lemon.
 "What the hell you talking about Winnie?"